 Financial Ratios

-Financial ratios measure liquidity, activity, leverage, and profitability of a company as a ratio to be able to compare it to other companies, other sectors, and other times.
+Financial ratios measure liquidity, activity, leverage, and profitability of a company as a ratio to ease comparing it to other companies, other sectors, and other times.
 Financial ratios can be used to find the most profitable sectors of the economy and to find the most profitable companies within those sectors.
 A company can also be compared to its past performance, to see if certain measures are increasing or decreasing, or not moving at all.
 For instance, a growing company increases revenues and usually profits, from year to year, but is the company becoming more or less profitable as it grows in size?
 A financial ratio, such as net profit margin, can provide the answer.

 Financial ratios are often used to screen stocks by stipulating that a company's financial ratio be a certain minimum or maximum amount, depending on the investor's objective.